RHSA-2010:0670 - Security Advisory

 - BZ - 621939 - Significant MSI performance issue due to redundant interrupt masking [rhel-5.4.z]

-Red Hat Enterprise Linux Server - Extended Update Support 5.4
+Red Hat Enterprise Linux for x86_64 - Extended Update Support 5.4

 Red Hat Enterprise Linux for IBM z Systems - Extended Update Support 5.4